I’ve been a seeker on the spiritual path since as long as I can remember….

 All of these are, after a while, hollow.
 So what is it that will make us feel whole and complete?
 What is the missing ingredient that we are seeking?

 I found my answers in a variety of places.
 Books appeared when I needed them most.
 I found some beautiful, wise souls online.
 But what really helped me find my answers was my own connection with myself.
 As my inner connection became stronger, I bloomed.
 And as I started to get more grounded, I started to find a more lasting sense of peace permeating through my life.
-Meditation played a huge role in this process for me, and for that, I have my meditation teacher to thank.
-You can find out more about her at Loving Life.
+Meditation and music played a huge role in this process for me, as did writing and morning pages.

-Through this monthly series, I hope to share some of the lessons I learnt and some of the wisdom I gained along the way with you.
+Through this monthly series, I hope to share some of the lessons I learnt and some of the wisdom I gained – and continue to gain – along the way with you.